 - The patty shape works best for falafel that will be stuffed in Sourdough Pita Bread, but balls are fine for serving over greens; just keep them small so that they cook through while holding together.
 A simple tahini sauce can be used as a dressing in either version (see below).

 Twice as Tasty

 One of the best things about falafel is that it practically begs for condiments.
 Fresh accompaniments are easily found when the garden’s in full swing, but what about in winter?
 Falafel’s a great reason to plan ahead.
 If you grilled eggplant and grated cucumbers at the height of summer and then froze them in ice cube trays, you have the key fixings to make Tzatziki and Baba Ghanouj in minutes.
-By making other Twice as Tasty techniques part of your routine, you can also have on hand Sourdough Pita Bread, homegrown sprouts or microgreens, and homemade Lemon Cheese or feta.
+By making other Twice as Tasty techniques part of your routine, you can also have on hand Sourdough Pita Bread, homegrown sprouts or microgreens, and homemade Lemon Cheese or Dry-Salted Feta.